 Use High-Fat Whipping Cream

-By the way, if your concerned about your whipped cream holding its shape, the first thing to make sure of is that you are using a heavy cream with a fat content of at least 40 percent.
+By the way, if you're concerned about your whipped cream holding its shape, the first thing to make sure of is that you are using heavy cream with a fat content of at least 40 percent.
 Also, extremely fresh cream is more difficult to whip.
 But you'll only notice a difference if your cream is less than a day old.
-In most cases this won't be a factor.
+In most cases, this won't be a factor.